Youth, Sport & Recreation Program

 - improves life choices and outcomes for young Indigenous people, through engaging them in positive activities that promote pathways to better health and wellbeing, community capacity building and participation in school, work and social networks; and

 - strengthens and improves the youth services infrastructure, both in the number of youth workers employed and the facilities available for providing youth services and activities.

 Sport & Recreation

-The Sport & Recreation stream aims to provide structured, physical and socially interactive sporting activities, events, competitions and games through the nine (9) communities of East Arnhem Shire Council.
+The Sport & Recreation stream aims to provide structured, physical and socially interactive sporting activities, events, competitions and games through the nine (9) communities of East Arnhem Regional Council.

 The Sport & Recreation stream increases the overall participation and involvement in sport and physical activities of all people living in East Arnhem land.
 This is achieved by encouraging and increasing community ownership and management of sport and physical recreation activities.

 Not only does the Sport & Recreation stream provide opportunities to participate in sport, but it also focuses on delivering skill development and training opportunities in the field to ensure sustainability of the service and increase community ownership.

 East Arnhem Sport and Recreation is funded by the Department of Regional Australia, Local Government, Arts & Sport Indigenous Sport & Recreation Program and the Northern Territory Government Department of Natural Resources, Environment, The Arts and Sport Active Remote Communities (ARC) Program.

 Children in the East Arnhem l region have access to quality and flexible after school activities through the Outside School Hours Care stream.
 Outside School Hours Care delivers extra curricular activities that also hold educational outcomes delivered in a way that encourages family and community engagement.